 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with Ms Marilyn Todd, registered person, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with Mr Mooney and Mr Blair registered persons and the practice manager as part of the inspection process and can be found in the main body of the report.